team-griffin/capra/README.md

 ```js
 (arg: Array<any> | Object | string)
 ```
-Effectively the oppositeo of ramda-adjunct's `isNilOrEmpty`
+Effectively the opposite of ramda-adjunct's `isNilOrEmpty`

 ## mapIndexed
 ```js